mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 - TransactionItem
 - TransactionSale

-## Dynamic Interactive Features of the BetterWorld Books database application
+## Dynamic Interactive Features
-- Dynamic and user-friendly menu navigation using
+- User-friendly menu navigation with a command-line interface
-- User can dynamically choose CRUD operations
+- Users can dynamically choose CRUD operations & which tables they want to interact with.
+To operate, users are given step by step prompts.
+- Users can dynamically enter values instead of hard-coded values.
+- Users can enter & exit the program at any given time; can also return back to previous menus dynamically.
+- Dynamic input validation with error handling (for more information - scroll to bottom of this README to "Error-Handling & Security")

 ## Advanced SQL Queries
 There are 7 complex queries that users can choose from to execute.
-Thes queries help conduct a deeper analysis on the data in the database and provide meaningful business insights/analysis.
+These queries help conduct a deeper analysis on the data in the database and provide meaningful business insights/analysis.
 Here is information on what each query does & why it is important:

 ### Query 1 - View Multi-Book Transactions
 Statement: Shows which transaction has multiple books purchased.